GeekMaster117/Neural-Network-Framework/README.md

 # Neural Network Framework

 ## What is Neural Network Framework?
-- A framework built from the ground up to use Neural Networks in C++
+- A framework built from the ground up to build Neural Networks in C++
 - Uses Adaptive Momentum for backwards propagation

 ## How to use the framework?